zencart/documentation/content/dev/code/158_order_language_files.md

 index.php?main_page=video
 ```

-The language file `includes/languages/english/lang.video.php` is loaded (assuming it exists), and also any file matching `includes/languages/english/lang.video*.php`
+The language file `includes/languages/english/lang.video.php` is loaded (assuming it exists), and also any file matching `includes/languages/english/lang.video*.php`.

-If only a legacy language file exists, then
-the language file `includes/languages/english/video.php` is loaded, and also any file matching `includes/languages/english/video*.php`
+If only a legacy language file exists, then  the language file `includes/languages/english/video.php` is loaded, and also any file matching `includes/languages/english/video*.php`.

-Substring matching is normally desired, but for legacy files it can cause duplicate defines.
-For this reason, provision for bypassing it is made in the [site specific overrides file](/user/customizing/site_specific_overrides).
+Substring matching is normally desired, but for legacy files it can cause duplicate defines, which is flagged by newer versions of PHP.
+For this reason, provision for bypassing it is made in the [site specific overrides file](/user/customizing/site_specific_overrides) in 1.5.8a and above.
 If you are running Zen Cart 1.5.8 but not 1.5.8a, see [PR 5397](https://github.com/zencart/zencart/pull/5397).

 ### Related:
 - [Developer information on Array based Language files](/dev/code/158_language_files/)